hasanhg/robomotion-templates/templates/run_command_in_ssh_server.md

 # Run Command In SSH Server
-Connects and executes commands in ssh server
+Executes commands in ssh server

 ## How it Works?